jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 We’ll consider “preparation” the same as work.
 They’re effectively the same thing.
 Let’s plot “work” on the x-axis and “opportunity” on the y-axis.
 This is important, as work is dependent on time.&nbsp;

 ![](/assets/images/posts/1-2.png){: width="1080" height="1080"}

+Luck is found in the area formed under the intersection of work and opportunity.
+You can increase this area by doing more work or cultivating more opportunities.
+I’ll define “work” and “opportunities” more precisely, but I first want to deliver a caveat:

+### “Hard work” is not the same as “valuable work.”

+If you’re wondering why your situation never gets better despite working hard, it’s likely because your work isn’t valuable.
+How can you tell if your work is valuable?
+Easy: is it scarce?

+If you can be easily replaced or outsourced, or there is no barrier to entry for your job, then your work isn’t valuable.
+It may be grueling and demand 70-80 hours of your week, but if it doesn’t require a particular skill set, knowledge, or set of connections, then it’s not valuable.

+Your wages likely reflect that.
+If you’re ever in doubt, ask yourself this simple question: how quickly could your contribution to a team, company, or organization be replaced if you suddenly disappeared?

+**Generally speaking, the longer it takes to learn, the higher the barrier of entry, and the fewer people are who do it (well), the more valuable it is.**

+To remember the distinction, keep the following idea in mind:

+**If I hire you to dig a hole, I’m not paying you more because you used a spoon.
+Likewise, I’m not paying you less because it turned out to be a sinkhole.**&nbsp;

+### Work and opportunities

+In the [original post that spawned the idea of the surface area of luck](https://www.codusoperandi.com/posts/increasing-your-luck-surface-area), The programmer Jason Roberts made an astute observation about pursuing your passions:

+When you take action on what deeply interests you, your expertise naturally grows.
+In turn, people learn about your skills and may utilize them in totally unexpected ways.
+This is the idea of getting your lucky break.
+It only comes when you take action on valuable work that that you enjoy so much that you are compelled to push yourself.&nbsp;

+This passion gets attention.
+That attention brings opportunities.
+When you are good at things that people find valuable, this also bestows on you a sense of competence that bleeds over into other opportunities.

+Some of those opportunities will be directly related to the skills that brought you attention.
+Others will be tangentially related.
+But the only way to get more opportunities to become proficient at things people find valuable.

+Another way to interpret this is that you must learn to self-promote.
+Even if you don’t actively market yourself, it’s important that people know that you are talented.

+I used to live by the adage, “When you’re good, you tell other people, but when you’re great, other people tell other people about you.”
+While this is still mostly true, the world is a noisy place.
+Markets are not oversatured as much as they are crowded with noisy C and D-level players who learned to self-promote to compensate for their lack of skill.&nbsp;

+It’s great when those people find you, but it’s even more powerful when you start to seek them out.

+## The Spatial Volume of Luck

+If you did nothing else but become proficient at valuable skills, you’d attract enough attention to manifest tremendous amounts of luck in your life.
+However, what if you could take that luck to the next level, and start floating through life as gods of luck choose to specifically smile at you and only you?

+Then you’ll have to add a third dimension to system.
+When you add the third dimension of “connections, then you start to cook with gas.&nbsp;